 The following are not included in the program fees:

-- A mandatory $125 refundable damage deposit to be collected from each student and returned to each individual student by T&E Philadelphia office upon completion of program if no damages are reported.
-If the institution is being invoiced for the entire group there will be a flat charge of $1,000 USD for groups with up to 15 students
+- Mandatory $125 refundable damage deposit to be collected from each student and returned to each individual student by T&E Philadelphia office upon completion of program if no damages are reported.
+If the institution is being invoiced for the entire group there will be a flat charge of $1000 for groups with up to 15 students.

 - Faculty compensation

-- Meals other than those indicated on the itinerary
+- Meals other than those indicated on itinerary.

 T&E offers the option for group-flight reservations to ensure your group will travel together.
 A minimum of ten (10) paying participants is required to qualify for this option.
 If chosen, the following will apply: